Paulette Van Roekens: Early life and education

+Career

+Van Roekens's first teaching job was at the Graphic Sketch Club in South Philadelphia, 1920 - 1927.
+"Unlike other institutions and museums at the time, the Graphic Sketch Club was open in the evening, with working people in mind.
+Classes were offered to people of all ages in mediums ranging from drawing and painting to sculpture ..."

+In 1923, Van Roekens was hired as an assistant professor of drawing and painting at her alma mater, the Philadelphia School of Design for Women, a position she held for thirty-seven years.
+The school was renamed the Moore College of Art and Design in the late 1950s, and presented her with an honorary doctorate upon her retirement in 1961.

-She worked in a variety of media and is well known for her oils and pastels.
-Still lifes are prominent in her early work, but as her career developed she turned more and more to landscapes.
-She called herself a “sometimes impressionist” because while she was strongly influenced by impressionism she found it difficult to completely break with academic drawing.
-She exhibited throughout her career, with 14 solo exhibitions (her first in 1920) and two retrospective exhibitions with her husband.
-Her final exhibition was only a few months before her death on January 11, 1988.
+Van Roekens worked in a variety of media and was well known for her oils and pastels.
+Still lifes were prominent in her early work, but as her career developed she turned more and more to landscapes.
+She called herself a “sometimes impressionist,” because while she was strongly influenced by impressionism she found it difficult to completely break with academic drawing.

+She exhibited throughout her career, with fourteen solo exhibitions (her first was in 1920 at age 24), and two joint retrospective exhibitions with her husband.
+Her final solo exhibition was mounted by the Woodmere Art Gallery in 1987, only a few months prior to her death on January 11, 1988.

-Her work is represented at the Corcoran Gallery of Art, the National Academy of Design, the Carnegie Institute, the Art Institute of Chicago, the Mint Museum (Charlotte, N.C.), the Albright Gallery, and the Detroit Institute of Art.
-She held memberships in the Art Alliance of America and the National Association of Women Painters and Sculptors.
+Van Roekens's work is represented at the Pennsylvania Academy of the Fine Arts, the Corcoran Gallery of Art, the National Academy of Design, the Carnegie Institute, the Art Institute of Chicago, the Mint Museum (Charlotte, N.C.), the Albright-Knox Art Gallery, and the Detroit Institute of Art.
+She was a member of the Art Alliance of America, and the National Association of Women Painters and Sculptors.